nevarman/yet/README.md

 Use arrow keys or 'h,j,k,l' to navigate around.
 _D_ to download, _V_ to open in VLC media player(if installed) and _O_ to open in browser.
 You can change the keybindings from the config file.

+The downloaded video files are saved under $HOME/Videos directory.
+You can change the path from config file.

 ### Configuration

-Copy the yet/config/yet.conf into ~/.cache/yet folder.
+Copy the yet/config/yet.conf from this repo or from python package directory, into ~/.cache/yet folder.
 The config file is self explanatory.